Protected species in your garden? Here's what to do...

 Frogs and toads are little amphibians that might look similar, but there are some key differences.
 Frogs tend to have sleek, smooth skin that looks wet, even when they’re not in water.
 They have long legs and are excellent jumpers.
 Toads (pictured) on the other hand have bumpy, warty skin, are squat and have short legs.

 Both frogs and toads eat bugs and woodlice.
 Frogs love slugs and snails, while toads favour ants, so they're great for natural pest control.
 As amphibians, they need water to survive and love moist conditions, so they can usually be found in and around ponds and marshy areas around the world.
-In fact, they can be found on every continent, except for Antarctica.
+In fact, they can be found on every continent except for Antarctica.

 How to get rid of frogs and toads legally

-If you feel a frog or toad needs assistance, move it to another part of the garden that provides cover from predators and extreme weather, such as a compost heap or underneath a shed.
-Always wear gloves.
-However, unless one is trapped or in danger, you shouldn't attempt to move it.
-If you have large numbers during the breeding season, don't panic.
-They will disperse naturally during the following days and weeks.
+If a frog is trapped or in danger, move it to another part of the garden that provides cover from predators and extreme weather, such as a compost heap or underneath a shed.
+You should always wear gloves.

 Protected species: bats

 Thanks to folklore and fantasy stories, bats have gained a bit of a bad reputation.
 However, these nocturnal flying mammals are fascinating.
 Contrary to popular belief, bats are not blind.
-They have small eyes and sensitive vision, which helps them see in pitch-black conditions, with the help of echolocation, or bio sonar.
+They have small eyes and sensitive vision, which helps them see in pitch-black conditions with the help of echolocation or biosonar.
+Bats emit high-frequency sound pulses and listen to the echo to find their way and track down food.

-Essentially, they emit high-frequency sound pulses and listen to the echo to find their way and track down food.
-There are over 1,400 species in the world and they utilise various habitats throughout the year, for feeding, roosting and travelling.
-Bats like quiet, dark spaces for sleeping and breeding, so can often find their way into people's attics and outbuildings.
+Bats like quiet, dark spaces for sleeping and breeding, so they can often find their way into people's attics and outbuildings.
 This can cause problems if you're hoping to renovate a space that is inhabited by bats.

 How to get rid of bats legally

-Bats can also carry rabies viruses called European Bat Lyssaviruses, so you should never approach one.
-If you discover bats nesting in a property you own, then the roost is protected by law.
-You must ensure all exit points are not blocked and seek advice from your country’s Statutory Nature Conservation Organisation (SNCO).
+All British species are protected by law.
+Therefore, you can't take, injure or destroy a wild bat or intentionally disturb roosting bats.
+If you discover bats nesting in a property you own, their roost is protected by law.
+You must ensure that all exit points are not blocked and seek advice from the Joint Nature Conservation Committee.

 Protected species: great crested newts